IceflowRE/simple-icons/README.rst

 ----

-Simple icons are 2D style icons to provide an easy readability even if displayed small.
+Iceflower Simple Icons are monochrome icons with an easy visibility.

 I provide different style directions each colored and white.

 Preview
 =======

-You can find a preview over all icons `here <https://github.com/IceflowRE/simple-icons/tree/preview#readme>`__.
+You can find a preview of all icons `here <https://github.com/IceflowRE/simple-icons/tree/preview#readme>`__.

 Download
 ========